How do I sign up for NCFD 150?

 – An NCFD 150 “pre-show” DVD that all our partners are encouraged to show before their film(s)

-*If you’re screening a film that is not from the 150 Canadian Films list, we will still help to source a copy and track down the rights, if it is possible to do so.
+*If you’re screening a film that is not from the 150 Canadian Films list, we may be able to help to source a copy and track down the rights, if it is possible to do so.

 What if we want to charge for a ticketed event?